palewire/first-python-notebook/docs/src/dataframe.md

 It reported that Robinson’s R44 led all major models with the highest fatal accident rate from 2006 to 2016.
 The analysis was [published on GitHub](https://github.com/datadesk/helicopter-accident-analysis) as a series of Jupyter notebooks.

-The analysis was based on two key datasets:
+The findings were drawn from two key datasets:

 1. The National Transportation Safety Board's [Aviation Accident Database](https://www.ntsb.gov/_layouts/ntsb.aviation/index.aspx)
 2. The Federal Aviation Administration's [General Aviation and Part 135 Activity Survey](https://www.faa.gov/data_research/aviation_data_statistics/general_aviation/)